BY R.D. Miller

 They will take anyone’s life in their path like the virus because they do not feel bound by the laws, and rules that have been established in a society.

 Some are using this unprecedented period of unease, anxiety, uncertainty, and stress to unleash chaos on local communities.
-Unfortunately, many will stand up for some of those accused of horrific criminal acts, camouflage, or refuse to provide valuable information to make local law enforcement more effective.
+Unfortunately, a few will stand up for some of those accused of horrific criminal acts, camouflage, or refuse to provide valuable information to make local law enforcement more effective.

 These communities may have mass serial murderers on the local streets if they do not deal with these crimes with the support of the community.
 They cannot continue blaming law enforcement if they refuse to speak when they have critical information; though some strains between law enforcement in these communities and what they are facing today is self-inflicted and routed in a history of distrust.